 50 Shades of Red Cooking

 50 Shades of Red theme!
 Now, that I have your attention, join me in a “red” themed romantic party menu.
 From a healthy heart to a libido boost (as love is in the air for Valentine’s Day) my quick, easy, and trim & terrific recipes will help you fill the room with romance.
-In Too Hot in the Kitchen cookbook, Food for the Mood Chapter is filled with recipes for romance with aphrodisiac ingredients plus fun quotes like “A good marriage is like a good wine, it gets better with age” I thought it would be fun to do a romantic menu using the 50 Shades of Red Valentine’s Day theme!
+In my Too Hot in the Kitchen cookbook, Food for the Mood Chapter is filled with recipes for romance with aphrodisiac ingredients.
+I thought it would be fun to do a romantic menu using the 50 Shades of Red Valentine’s Day theme!
 My Too Hot in the Kitchen cookbook makes the PERFECT Valentine’s Day gift for your wife, sister or girlfriend.

 - It was rumored that Casanova ate over 50 raw oysters a day to boost his libido–oysters are high in zinc content, a mineral that aids in the production of testosterone.

 - Figs are considered a symbol of fertility and revered as an aphrodisiac.

 - So it is said “hot food” generates a physiological response as when you get excited, so spice things up in your kitchen!

 My 50 Shades of Red Menu with each course a shade of RED!